 These are resources for the Opioid Crisis: The Faith Community Responds.
-Click the buttons above to be directed to a list of our Partners, a collection of Handouts and Guides, or Websites related to the Opioid Crisis and Substance use.
-All resources are listed at the bottom of this page as well.
+Click the tabs below to be directed to a list of our Partners, a collection of Handouts and Guides, or Websites related to the Opioid Crisis and Substance use.

 Why Harm Reduction Works: – Provides a space for people to be open about their drug use and sexual behavior so it’s not hidden, perpetuating feelings of isolation – Values people and their expertise so they feel empowered to determine and voice their own hierarchy of need and next steps are clear between provider and participants – It is rooted in evidence-based practices that have shown decreases in health and social harms – Keeps individuals engaged in care if they relapse and at any stage in their drug use